Want to try first? Get the Aleenta experience with a Teaser Pass $49

 • Your body releases a follicle-stimulating hormone that signals the ovaries to start getting an egg ready for release.

-How will you feel:
+How you may feel.

-Energetic
+• Energetic

-Renewed
+• Renewed

-Awake
+• Awake

-Best way to exercise during the follicular phase: Just like animals that emerge from their winter hibernation into spring, your body will feel more energised and awake as you leave menstruation and hit your follicular phase.
+Just like animals that emerge from their winter hibernation into spring, your body will feel more energised and awake as you leave menstruation and hit your follicular phase.
 Higher levels of energy and rising hormone levels mean this is the perfect time to try a brand new exercise or get into your favourite cardio - think barre, HIIT, dancing, running and cycling.
 Right now, your body prefers to burn fat as the primary fuel source, so if you are looking to lose weight, this is a great time to maximise your efforts.

 Now is the time to focus on a bit more endurance-based exercise and enjoy movement that helps build lean muscles.
 Research completed in 2014 by the Medicine and Science in Sports and Exercise journal has shown that higher oestrogen levels in the follicular phase are linked to more pliable hamstring muscles.
 What does this mean?
-Take the time to warm up, cool down, and exercise a little more caution, especially with your knees, as you may be more vulnerable to injury.
+Take the time to warm up, cool down, and exercise with a little more caution, especially with your knees, as you may be more vulnerable to injury.

 Tip: Let your creativity shine during this stage.
 Strut your stuff in your funky new activewear, and don't be afraid to try a new form of exercise, whether it be a Bollywood dance class, rock climbing, or even just skipping down the street.
 Werk it, girl.